Although protests for originality in Toastmasters speech contests may be rare, it would be nice to have rules/guidelines on how they are best handled.

 Note: Only contestants and judges may file a protest!
 If they receive compelling information that a speech is not original, it is their duty to file a protest.

-2. The chief judge (or contestant or judge who is protesting or received the protest information from an audience member) should write down the evidence presented to them by any person, whether a contestant, judge or audience member.
+2. The chief judge (or contestant or judge who is protesting or received the protest information from an audience member) would write down the evidence presented to them by any person, whether a contestant, judge or audience member.

 3. The contestant or judge officially lodging the protest with the Chief judge should present the evidence to the chief judge verbally and be given some time (maximum 10 minutes) to prepare a written originality protest.
 The Chief Judge should inform the Contest Chair that a protest is being lodged and that some time is required.